 Most grants, scholarships, and loans from public and private sources are restricted to US citizens.
 However, there are resources including scholarships and loans available to assist international students with the cost of education.
 Visit our International Students page to learn more.

-Students must complete Free Application for Federal Student Aid (FAFSA) in order to be considered for all need-based federal, state, and institutional aid programs.
+Students must annually complete Free Application for Federal Student Aid (FAFSA) in order to be considered for all need-based federal, state, and institutional aid programs.
 The Loyola University New Orleans FAFSA Code is 002016.

 Visit our Applying for Undergraduate Aid page to learn more about the application process .